5 WAYS I USE MY IPHONE TO ORGANISE MY LIFE

 Instead, my phone acts as my very own little PA, helping me to be organised, structured and on top of things so I can focus my time and energy on other, more important things.

-Google Calendar – I use Google Calendar set up on my phone to record every single appointment.
-This includes after school clubs, playdates, dentist and doctor appointments, school holidays and more.
+Google Calendar/Alerts – I use Google Calendar set up on my phone to record every single appointment.
+This includes after school clubs, playdates, dentist and doctor appointments, school holidays, work commitments and more.
 If I need to do something or be somewhere, then I put the date in the calendar immediately.

 My husband and I both use Google Calendar as our main calendar and we have shared access so that he and I can both make and see each other’s appointments and entries.
 That way I know when he’s free and vice versa so we don’t accidentally double-book ourselves.

-Alarm – I use my alarm not just to get me up in the morning but throughout the day as well to remind me to do things.
+Alerts – I use the alerts and alarm not just to get me up in the morning but throughout the day as well to remind me to do things.
 For example, a reminder for the girls to do their piano practice or for me to take the dog for a walk.
 It’s just one less thing I have to remember to remember!

 Don’t set too many or you’ll end up switching them all off because they get annoying, but they’re good for the things you need to do daily but forget or put off without a reminder.